 With over 3,000 scholarships funded through annual and endowed funds, we are able to provide needed support to students from all over the world.
-For an example of how our friends help foster student success, read about the support John '76 and Deri Bowen provide Library student employees.
+For an example of how our friends help foster student success, read about the support the Reverend Jackie Leonard '71 provides the NPR Next Generation Radio Boot Camp.

 From the medical arts to the fine arts, our faculty are leaders in their fields.
 Endowed professorships, research grants, and gifts from our alumni, partners, and friends ensure we attract the brightest minds to train the next generation of thinkers and leaders.
-For an example of how philanthropists have helped our faculty, meet Tammy Abernathy Vineyard, a recent recipient of the Judith S. Bible Teaching Excellence in Education Award.
+For an example of how philanthropists have helped our faculty, read about the JT Endowed Professorship in Phyics, established by CS '64 and Rufina Chen.

 The University of Nevada, Reno is dedicated to performing high-impact research and producing technologies and ideas that shape the world.
 From ensuring food and biofuel crops are drought resistant to identifying a recently discovered first folio of Shakespeare's works, our faculty and students are trusted innovators and leaders in a wide range of fields.
 Through a comprehensive combination of classroom and hands-on instruction, our students receive an education that enriches their lives and improves our community and the world.
-For an example of generous philanthropic support of the high-impact research performed on campus, read about the late Lillian Gilbert and her personal reasons for naming the University in her estate plans.
+For an example of generous philanthropic support of the high-impact research performed on campus, read about the support the mining industry has given to our Great Basin Sagebrush Restoration project.

 With each passing year, the University continues to build world-class facilities that help us respond to the changing needs of our students, faculty, and the community.
-Thanks to generous support from individuals, corporations, and foundations, the University recently opened the William N. Pennington Student Achievement Center.
+For example, we would like to thank Don and Toni Weir for their contributions to the Peccole Park renovation.